cyphar/cyphar.com/doc/published/20151113-research-code-licensing.md

   - programming

 Before I start, I'd like the make the record clear: I am **not** a [GPL][gpl], GNU or FSF zealot.
 Most of the code I've written is licensed under the MIT License (but that's a story for another day), and I don't understand the thinking of people who use the GPL for every single piece of code they've released as free software.

+[EDIT: Since writing this blog post, I have become a bit of a GPL zealot.
+So this is no longer a valid portrayal of my views -- though the rest of the article still is a fairly accurate summary of my concerns with proprietary software and science.]

 I agree with [Linus Torvalds][linus-gplv3] on the question of the *purpose* of the GPL, that what matters is the collaboration aspect of the GPL: